MorganeRouvroy/ARMChallenge/README.md

 ### Misc
 * The provided schools dataset contains information about over 60,000 seemingly random buildings in Colombia, including gas stations, museums, shops etc; it has been filtered down to around 4000 schools by keywords (e.g. 'Escuela'), but some may be missing.
 * Formal tests were conducted on the SQL requests - the tests are located in testSQL.java and are self explanatory.
+Informal tests were conducted on the UI interface to ensure it handles a varying range of user interaction.